docker/docs/docker-for-azure/deploy.md

 ### Docker Stack deployment

 To deploy complex multi-container apps, you can use the `docker stack deploy` command.
-You can either deploy a bundle on your machine over an SSH tunnel, or copy the `docker-compose.yml` file (for example using `scp`) to a manager node, SSH into the manager and then run `docker stack deploy` (if you have multiple managers, you have to ensure that your session is on one that has the stack file).
+You can either deploy a bundle on your machine over an SSH tunnel, or copy the `docker-compose.yml` file (for example using `scp`) to a manager node, SSH into the manager and then run `docker stack deploy` (if you have multiple managers,  ensure that your session is on one that has the stack file).

 For example: